Vujas-Eteph/miniCSR/README.md

 ---

 ## Motivation for the project

-### The Origin Story
 Before CSR, I had to manually check if a server was available by SSHing into each server one by one.
 This process became cumbersome already at the second attempt.
 So to **save time**, I wanted a centralized monitoring tool that consolidates this task, making it quick and efficient.
 Hence, this project.

-### Long-Term Vision
-The project is planned to be expanded to include additional features, such as:
-- A calendar for optimizing resource usage and scheduling.
-- Advanced visualization tools to monitor trends over time.